Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 - *order of geometry in the instance*
 - *ray sbt offset*
 - *ray sbt stride*

-*instance and ray mask also play an indirect role in whether something is called at all*

 ## Miss Shader Record Index Calculation